Tebrihk/FlavorSnap/README.md

 # FlavorSnap
 FlavorSnap is a food image classification web app powered by deep learning.
 Simply upload a picture of a local dish, and the model will tell you what it is.
-The app uses a fine-tuned ResNet18 model to recognize and classify various food types such as Akara, Bread, Egusi, Moi Moi, Rice and Stew, and Yam.
+The app uses a fine-tuned ResNet18 model to recognize and classify various food types such as Akara, Bread, Egusi, Moi Moi, Rice and Stew, and Yam (with the option to add more food variety).

  Features